Important! This blog post has been deprecated and replaced by this blog post.

 - It has two guest policys where one lists the allowed apps for guests and one blocks the remaining ones.
 Guests will be required to use MFA att all times.

-- There is a browser policy which will allow browser access from any device but will force MFA outside the corporate network (Trusted Locations).
+- There is a browser policy which will allow browser access from any device but will force MFA.

 - There is an additional browser policy blocking file and attachment downloads in SharePoint Online and Exchange Online if you login from an unmanaged device (App Enforced Restrictions).

 - There is a Windows policy allowing authentication from supported desktop apps on Intune compliant and Azure AD joined computers.
-If the location is an untrusted network MFA is required.
+MFA is required.

-- There are two Mac desktop policys equal to the Windows ones but Mac uses Intune compliance instead of Azure AD join.
+- There is a Mac policy equal to the Windows one but Mac only uses Intune compliance.
+MFA is required.

 When all the policys are in place your Azure Portal will look like this:

 This baseline will work for many organisations out of the box but it can also serve as a starting point for a modified version.
 Some organizations might require different policys for differens departments and if that’s the case it is easy to just create multiple copies of the required policies and filter on group membership.